Skip to main content

 Visualize Michel Louge's presentation on the "Role of pore pressure gradients in geophysical flows over permeable substrates" at the Kavli Institute of Theoretical Physics in Santa Barbara during the conference on Fluid-Mediated Particle Transport in Geophysical Flows on Wednesday, December 18, 2013.
 The first part of the presentation concerns powders snow avalanches.
 The second discusses the role of the porous sand bed in desert ripples.

 Here are links to Michel Louge's webcast seminar, presentation and abstract at the Isaac Newton Institute for Mathematical Sciences for the 2nd IMA conference on Dense Granular Flows on July 1, 2013.
-All videos of presentations for this conference are available with this link.

 Experiments, numerical simulations and modeling of powder snow avalanches, which we identify with "eruption currents".
 See this page for explanations, recent progress and journal articles.